top of page

 4. Toy Story Co-Creator’s Lost Credit

-Before Toy Story changed the face of animation forever, before Pixar became a household name and a billion-dollar creative powerhouse, there was Alvy Ray Smith—a computer scientist, artist, and co-founder of Pixar who helped lay the technological and creative groundwork for modern digital animation.
+Before Toy Story redefined animation and before Pixar became a billion-dollar brand, there was Alvy Ray Smith—a computer scientist, artist, and co-founder who helped build the studio’s technological and creative foundation.

-Smith was more than just an early contributor—he was a visionary architect of Pixar’s visual language, a pioneer in digital imaging, and one of the key figures behind the development of the Pixar Image Computer and the studio’s early animation capabilities.
-However, despite his foundational role, his name is largely absent from Pixar’s public legacy, overshadowed by the more visible figures of John Lasseter and Ed Catmull.
+Smith was not a background player.
+He was a central architect of Pixar’s visual language, a pioneer in digital imaging, and the driving force behind the Pixar Image Computer and the tools that enabled early breakthroughs in animation.
+Yet despite his role, his name is largely missing from the company’s official story, eclipsed by the higher-profile figures of John Lasseter and Ed Catmull.

 In the early 1980s, Alvy Ray Smith worked at Lucasfilm’s Computer Division alongside Ed Catmull.
 Together, they built the division that would eventually become Pixar.
 When Steve Jobs purchased the unit from George Lucas in 1986, the company was rebranded as Pixar, and Smith became one of its official co-founders.